- Getting spray foam insulation presents problems for homeowners

 - Spray foam insulation can last up to 80 years with the right maintenance

-Spray foam insulation is an effective way to keep your home warm, but it’s not without problems.
-It’s not particularly environmentally friendly, for example, and it can make your home difficult to remortgage (if not impossible).
+Spray foam insulation is an effective way to keep your home warm, but not without problems.
+It’s not particularly environmentally friendly, for example, and it can make it difficult (if not impossible) to remortgage your home (more on that later).

-We’ve looked into the 5 key problems with spray foam insulation and more importantly, how to solve them.
+We’ve examined the 5 key problems with spray foam insulation and, more importantly, how to solve them.

-If you’re all ready to get spray foam insulation, just fill in this simple form to start.
-All you need to do is put in a few details about your home – we’ll put you in touch with our trusted suppliers and they’ll get back to you with obligation-free quotes for you to compare.
+If you’re ready to get spray foam insulation, just fill in this simple form to start.
+All you need to do is put in a few details about your home.
+We’ll connect you with our trusted suppliers, and they’ll get back to you with obligation-free quotes for you to compare.

 Get free spray foam insulation quotes